For me, the best thing about trekking to Everest Base Camp isn’t just the mighty Himalayas.

 3-4 km away from Lukla, Phakding could be your first destination for an overnight sleep if you choose not to stay at Lukla.
 Due to morning flights, most trekkers choose to stay at Phakding.
 There are enough hotels here, you can choose as per your budget and your need.
 A lot of comfortable hotels are available here.

 It is a beautiful village north of Lukla and south of Monjo.

 Namche Bazaar is one of the main stops.
 It is the biggest commercial town in the region.
 This is a scheduled place for acclimatization( twice while heading up and once while descending).
 This obviously makes it a great place to be filled with luxurious hotels and tea houses.
 You get to choose the best that suits your need.

 However, since all trekkers do stop here for their stay, pre-booking may be required during peak seasons.

 You will now be heading higher and higher from this point onward, this makes Namche the last place to expect additional facility over the basics.
 Well, you will have plenty of time to compare on your way down.

 You can see the biggest settlement at Khumjung.
-Many trekkers come to Kumjung during the acclimatization day.
+Many trekkers come to Khumjung during the acclimatization day.
 This is a culturally rich village due to the increased settlement over the commercial Namche.
-Between Khunde and Khumjung you can see the Everest View Hotel, with is a five-star hotel.
+Between Khunde and Khumjung you can see the Everest View Hotel, which is a five-star hotel.
 Well, it could be something you wouldn’t want to miss.

 Tengboche is after a famous Buddhist monastery.
 It has a religious history and is rich in iconography.
 The panoramic view from Tengboche monastery is just as beautiful as the historic monastery itself.